jarencecasisirano/jdcasisirano-portfolio/README.md

 # My Portfolio

 Hi!
-I am **Jarence**.
-I am a geospatial and programming enthusiast.
-I do mapping and remote sensing.
-Recently, I am learning systems development and spatial statistics.
-I have strong interest towards learning more about spatial data science and AI mainly for environmental monitoring and conservation.
+I am **Jarence**, a geospatial and remote sensing analyst.
+Primarily, I do mapping and earth observation analysis using satellites.
+On the side, I also dabble in programming for (spatial) data analysis and systems development.
+Recently, I have been learning spatial statistics and software development.
+I have a strong interest in learning more about spatial data science and AI mainly for environmental monitoring and conservation.

-Please feel free to browse through my work!
+Please feel free to browse through my work [here](https://jarencecasisirano.github.io/jdcasisirano-portfolio/)!